-From a company perspective, Aerie was one of the main front-runners of this disruption in the lingerie industry and thank goodness for them paving the way!
-With more companies out in the open, showing models that are Photoshop free, women can truly start to embrace their bodies as they are and not the way we've pretended they are for so long.
-I really love the campaigns that have featured real women as opposed to models as well and the All Woman Project.
+From a company perspective, Aerie was one of the main front-runners of this disruption in the lingerie industry, and thank goodness for them paving the way!
+With more companies out in the open, showing models that are Photoshop-free, women can truly start to embrace their bodies as they are and not the way we've pretended they are for so long.
+I really love the campaigns that have featured real women as opposed to models as well as the All Woman Project.